dimojenko/CATStutorTools/README.md

 Contains:

-	- timesheetGenGUI.exe: executable which opens up a GUI where the user can choose files and dates from which at timesheet is generated
+	- timesheetGenGUI.exe: executable which opens up a GUI where the user can choose files and dates from which a timesheet is generated

 	- timesheetTemplate.docx: timesheet template document which must be in same location that timesheetGenGUI.exe is run